lzwjava/blog-source/notes/2025-03-15-nginx-forbidden-en.md

 ---
-title: "Fixing Nginx 403 Forbidden Error"
+audio: false
+generated: true
 lang: en
 layout: post
-audio: false
+title: Fixing Nginx 403 Forbidden Error
 translated: false
-generated: true
 ---

 To fix the "403 Forbidden" error you're encountering with your Nginx configuration, you need to address two primary issues: an incorrect use of the `root` directive in your `location` block and potential file system permission problems.
 Below is a step-by-step guide to resolve the issue based on your provided configuration: